proofzero/rollupid/www/content/en/docs/basics/roadmap.md

 ### Future

-- [ ] Hypercore peer-to-peer application framework
+- [ ] Peer-to-peer application framework (extend and self host cores)
+- [ ] Support for WASM applications and WASI pipes
+- [ ] Support for websockets
+- [ ] Support for webrtc